Behavioural Atlas

 Auto-generated behavioural library

-Each entry is intentionally succinct: a clear definition, one key example, and practical mitigation strategies.
-The aim is complete clarity in exactly what the behaviour is without bombarding a person with information.
+Each entry is also intentionally succinct, involving nothing more than a clear definition, one key example, and practical mitigation strategies.
+The idea was to have clarity in exactly what the behaviour is without bombarding a person with information.

 Behavioural Atlas library view